dojot/docs/source/mosca-tls.rst

 All the certificates will be created automatically, not needing to configure manually the certificates into the broker.

-Note: To use Mosca without TLS too you need set ALLOW_UNSECURED_MODE='true'.
+Note: To use Mosca without TLS too, you need set the environment variable ALLOW_UNSECURED_MODE to 'true' and to use 1883 port. **It is not recommended!**

 Certificate retriever
 ---------------------